If you are not familiar with the oc command, refer to OpenShift - Getting Started with the oc command.

 - name: PROJECT_REQUESTING_USER

-The options block can be used to have different kinds of resources created when a new project is created.
-Of course, the options block must contain kind: Project to create a project.
-In this example, the options block also contains knnd: LimitRange to set the minimum and maxiumum amount of CPU and memory for all of the containers in the project (see Create CPU Memory Limits using a YAML template file).
+Let's modify the YAML file.
+In this example, the options block contains knnd: LimitRange to set the minimum and maxiumum amount of CPU and memory for all of the containers in the project (see Create CPU Memory Limits using a YAML template file).

 apiVersion: template.openshift.io/v1